 the whole truth about the problems with evolution, but they don't keep

-it from the PhD students because they cannot do original research without
+it from the PhD students because they cannot do original (peer-reviewed)

 One of the interesting findings of Information Science is that the same formulas for Entropy in the energy domain apply also to the information domain.
 And like the failed search for perpetual motion energy sources, there cannot be any success at all in achieving "perpetual motion" information sources.
 Our experience in Artificial Intelligence (AI) research supports this finding.
-Serious new AI research is no longer attempting to make self-intelligent learning machines, but only mimicking human intelligence in the computer.
+Up until the last couple decades, serious new AI research was no longer attempting to make self-intelligent learning machines, but only mimicking human intelligence in the computer.
+That changed with the invention of neural nets, see "The Problem with 21st Century AI".
 Unlike the energy domain, where the earth is not a closed system (it continuously receives energy from the sun), the earth is a closed system in the information domain.
 Therefore the Second Law of thermodynamics (in the information domain) applies and proves that the origin of species by biological evolution is physically impossible apart from an external information source.
 At any point in time (today, or 1,000,000 years ago, it doesn't matter which), all the genetic code in the world is a fixed (albeit very large) body of information; but it cannot increase in a closed system -- in fact it will tend to decrease.
 That means species and genera and phyla will die off (go extinct), but nothing new will come that is not merely a reshuffling of the information already there.
 This is a prediction from the theory, and it is supported from all the evidence.
-In the 140+ years since the publication of Darwin's Origin of the Species, there has not been a single documented novel feature evolved, but hundreds of species and entire genera have gone extinct, carrying into oblivion their entire genetic code.
+In the 150+ years since the publication of Darwin's Origin of the Species, there has not been a single documented novel feature evolved, but hundreds of species and entire genera have gone extinct, carrying into oblivion their entire genetic code.
 Information has been lost, but not replaced with new information.

 For evolution to work, the small variations that we see in organisms